 1. Golden Shepherd

-The Golden Shepherd combines the playful attitude of a Golden Retriever with the devotion and athleticism of a German Shepherd.
-Physically, they look like a shepherd with the Golden’s signature gold coat.
+The Golden Shepherd combines the playful attitude of a Golden Retriever with the devotion and the athleticism of a German Shepherd.
+Physically, they look like a typical shepherd, though with the Golden’s signature gold coat.

 The Shug is a cross between the goofy Pug and the courageous German Shepherd.
 It’s perhaps the least obvious German Shepherd mixes you’ve ever heard of.
 But, the Shug does exist.